klarasameh1/ShoppingApp-SprintsUp/README.md

 - 🖼️ Welcome screen with image and buttons
 - 🛍️ Product GridView with Add to Cart buttons
 - 🧾 SnackBars and Dialogs
-- 🔁 Page transitions with fade effect
+- 🔁 Page transitions with fade effect " not yet "
-- 🌍 Arabic & English localization
+- 🌍 Arabic & English localization " not yet "
 - 🎨 Responsive and clean UI
  ---